aakoujin/service_web_app/README.md

 # service_web_app
-Java project with h2 database
+Java project with Spring and h2 database